Preventing Mental Illness

 Hope, gratitude, and social intelligence are a few of the 24 character strengths essential to develop in youth (see VIA).
 The absence of mental illness is NOT the presence of psychological well-being.
 Building strengths and character are essential.

-Furlong et al. found students who self-report more strengths have:
+Dr. Furlong and team found students who self-report more strengths have:

 higher life satisfaction